-Some businesses like home health services or doctor’s offices may deal with older customers who are less familiar with technology.
+Some businesses like home health services or doctor’s offices may deal with older customers who are less familiar with the technology.
 For customers like these, it can be a nice touch to ask them to share their thoughts via a paper questionnaire.

 Requesting Feedback Via Email

-When you send out feedback by email, make sure to personalize it to your individual customer or a segmented customer group.
+When you send out feedback by email, make sure to personalize it to your customer or a segmented customer group.
 Address it to the customer’s first name and sign the email off with a team member’s name.
 Always send your customer feedback request from a real person and not from a generic email like [email protected].